11 Awesome Things to do in Delaware Water Gap

 delaware water gap scenic drive 02

-There is a scenic drive in Delaware Water Gap you can check out, but the bad news about it is that few parts of that drive are actually scenic, at least in my opinion.
-Let me explain:
+There is a scenic drive in Delaware Water Gap you can check out, but the bad news about it is that few parts of that drive are actually scenic, and that’s because in my experience there are only a few parts of the Delaware Water Gap drive where it’s very scenic and worth exploring.
+Here are the top areas to explore for that experience:

 bushkill falls area at delaware water gap